rossnichols/LibSerialize/README.md

 This will occur if any of the following exceed 16777215: any string length, any table key count, number of unique strings, number of unique tables.
-It will also occur by default if any unserializable types are encountered, though that behavior may be disabled (see options).
+It will also occur by default if any unserializable types are encountered, though that behavior may be disabled (see [Serialization Options]).

 `Deserialize()` and `DeserializeValue()` are equivalent, except the latter returns the deserialization result directly and will not catch any Lua errors that may occur when deserializing invalid input.

-Note that none of the serialization/deseriazation methods support reentrancy, and modifying tables during the serialization process is unspecified and should be avoided.
+As of recent releases, the library supports reentrancy and concurrent usage from multiple threads (coroutines) through the public API.
+Modifying tables during the serialization process is unspecified and should be avoided.
 Table serialization is multi-phased and assumes a consistent state for the key/value pairs across the phases.

+It is permitted for any user-supplied functions to suspend the current thread during the serialization or deserialization process.
+It is however not possible to yield the current thread if the `Deserialize()` API is used, as this function inserts a C call boundary onto the call stack.
+This issue does not affect the `DeserializeValue()` function.

-## Options:
+## Serialization Options:
 The following serialization options are supported:
 * `errorOnUnserializableType`: `boolean` (default true)
   * `true`: unserializable types will raise a Lua error